suit-wg/suit-report/draft-ietf-suit-report.md

 The terms "Author", "Recipient", and "Manifest" are defined in Section 2 of [I-D.ietf-suit-manifest].

-Additionally, this specification uses the term
+Additionally, this document uses the term
 Boot: initialization of an executable image.
-Although this specification refers to boot, any boot-specific operations described are equally applicable to starting an executable in an OS context.
+Although this document refers to boot, any boot-specific operations described are equally applicable to starting an executable in an OS context.

 # The SUIT\_Record {#suit-record}